-In a year’s time, the areas of Britain where fewest people have enough money left at the end of the month will include Yorkshire and the Humber (6.7%), the North East of England (7%), Wales (8.1%), the East Midlands (8.7%) and the West Midlands (9.2%), it was suggested.
+In a year’s time, the areas of Britain where fewest people have enough money left at the end of the month will include Yorkshire and the Humber (6.7 per cent), the North East of England (7 per cent), Wales (8.1 per cent), the East Midlands (8.7 per cent) and the West Midlands (9.2 per cent), it was suggested.

 The figures were released in the Hargreaves Lansdown savings and resilience barometer, produced with Oxford Economics.

 Researchers used official data for the modelling, including the Wealth and Assets Survey.

 Over the next 12 months, the percentage of people with sufficient emergency savings will fall from 62 per cent to 57, it was predicted.